anbangliu25/anbangliu25.github.io/_pages/about.md

 ======
 My research lies at the intersection of artificial intelligence and classical mathematical optimization, with a specific focus on leveraging machine learning and combinatorial optimization techniques to address challenging decision-making problems arising in manufacturing systems, supply chains, and power systems.

-If you have any ideas you'd like to discuss or collaborate on, please feel free to contact me via anbang at hku dot hk.
+If you have any ideas you'd like to discuss or collaborate on, please feel free to contact me via (anbang at hku dot hk).